timvandam/cn/doc/Data Link Layer.md

 There is a 2<sup>-c</sup> chance one packet's CRC matches another.
 Link layers typically use CRC's, which is why TCP & IP can get away with checksums.
 USB and Bluetooth use 16-bit CRC's.

 CRC's use polynomial long division.
-Each bit of a packet define a coefficient of a polynomial (0 = 0, 1 = 1).
 The polynomial used is called the *generator polynomial* `G`.
 It should have degree `c`.
+`G` is always left-padded with a 1.
 The strength of a CRC algorithm depends on `G`.

-To generate a CRC, you take the message `M`, pad it with `c` 0-bits, and divide it by `G`.
+To generate a CRC, you take the message `M`, right-pad it with `c` 0-bits, and divide it by `G`.
 The remainder is the CRC.
 To check a CRC, you take divide `M + CRC` by `G`.
 If the remainder is 0, then the CRC passes.

 ### Message authentication code